ZiumC/Blacklist_Bot/README.md

 </p>

 # Blacklist_Bot.py
-Bot for discord servers written in Python that allows to keep players in black list from any game by using specified commands.
+Bot for discord servers written in Python that allows to keep players in blacklist from any game by using specified commands.

 # Features
 - This project is using ```async``` and ```await``` methods to call Discord API.